 Like most people, many teachers want to find the cheapest possible rates for good auto insurance.
 A solid insurance policy is important for teachers, who need to be able to get to school events as well as drive to school every morning, rain or shine.

-Almost every state — aside from New Hampshire and Virginia — has minimum insurance requirements.
+Almost every state — with the exception of New Hampshire and Virginia — has minimum insurance requirements.
 Teachers may want to consider getting full coverage, which also includes collision and comprehensive coverage.
 This more robust policy will pay for damages to your vehicle up to your policy limits in the event of a covered claim, whereas liability insurance only covers damage and injury you cause to others.